TritonDataCenter/node-vstream/README.md

 vstream-wrapped Transform streams.  vstream also bumps a counter for each warning, which is why "nfoundusers" is 1.

+## PipelineStream

+vstream also provides a PipelineStream class, which takes an array of streams that should be piped into each other (A piped to B piped to C) and wraps them into a single stream P.  Writes to P are directed to A, and reads from P read from C.  This is mainly useful when you want to expose a single stream that's logically made up of a couple of existing streams.

 ## Design notes